How Can You Tell If You Have High Emotional Intelligence? – Part II

 A low EQ makes it difficult to manage emotions when they appear unexpectedly.
 When a past mistake comes to mind, it’s easy to get dragged down into discouragement and despair.

 If you have a high EQ, you are able to think about past mistakes without letting the associated emotions overwhelm you.
 You can process the past in a way that is appropriate—not forgetting but not dwelling.
-You are able to learn from mistakes and prepare for the future.
+You are able to learn from your mistakes and prepare for the future.

 Giving Without Expecting